jbkey23/ComputerNetworks/UDP_Pub-Sub_ServerProject/README.txt

 -send a message from clientID to groupname.

 POLL "clientID"
--check for queued messages.
-NOT CURRENTLY WORKING
+-check for queued messages. returns NO_MORE_MESSAGES if queue is empty

 ACK "clientID"
 -respond to message sent from POLL request.
-NOT CURRENTLY WORKING